 Controls; Types of Controls are used to differentiate authentic perturbagen-induced changes in gene expression from artifacts and technical errors.
 PosCons refer to positive controls, which are perturbagen treatments known to induce strong changes in expression.
 Vehicle controls refer to negative controls that should not cause significant changes in expression.

 Controls—PosCons perturbagens that generate well-understood gene expression signatures and thus serve as positive controls for each experimental plate.
-The following table lists compounds that can serve as poscons in L1000; the most frequently used compounds are highlighted with an asterisk.

 Controls—Vehicles (VC) Various forms of “inert” experiments performed to determine, by contrast, effects that are specifically due to a perturbation as opposed to responses associated with handling cells or delivering a perturbagen; a type of negative control.